-We are recruiting people who received their first COVID-19 vaccination in December 2020 or January 2021.
+We are recruiting people who received their first COVID-19 vaccination in December 2020, January or February 2021 if your 2nd dose is a minimum of 70 days from when you would take part in the trial.
 Please register your interest if you would like to take part!
 Contents

-Summary of the trial 3 What is the purpose of this research trial?
-4 What are the vaccines against?
-4 What vaccines are being used in this trial?
-5 Do I have to take part?
-7 Am I suitable to take part?
-7 What will happen if I decide to take part?
-9 How many visits will I have to attend?
-12 What things should I consider before taking part in this study?
-13 Are there things I will be asked to avoid doing during the trial?
-13 What are the risks of taking part in this trial?
-13 Will I be protected against COVID-19 from having the vaccines in this trial?
-16 If you find out that the type of booster vaccine I receive does not give good protection a COVID-19, will you give me another vaccine?
-What if I am eligible for routine immunisation against COVID-19, or become eligible whilst end in the trial?
-What are the advantages of taking part?
-17 What should you do if you believe you may have developed COVID-19 during the trial?
-17 Will I be compensated for taking part in this trial?
-18 What if the area I live in, or where the trial is, goes back into lockdown or high level restriction s?
-18 What if new information becomes available?
-18 Will I be given proof of immunisation?
-18 What will happen if I do not want to carry on with the trial?
-19 What if something goes wrong?
-19 Complaints statement 19 Would my taking part in this trial be kept confidential?
-19
+Summary of the trial

+What is the purpose of this research trial?

+What are the vaccines against?

+What vaccines are being used in this trial?

+Do I have to take part?

+Am I suitable to take part?7

+What will happen if I decide to take part?9

+How many visits will I have to attend?

+What things should I consider before taking part in this study?

+Are there things I will be asked to avoid doing during the trial?

+What are the risks of taking part in this trial?

+Will I be protected against COVID-19 from having the vaccines in this trial?

+If you find out that the type of booster vaccine I receive does not give good protection against COVID-19, will you give me another vaccine?

+What if I am eligible for routine immunisation against COVID-19, or become eligible whilst enrolled in the trial?

+What are the advantages of taking part?17

+What should you do if you believe you may have developed COVID-19 during the trial?

+Will I be compensated for taking part in this trial?

+What if the area I live in, or where the trial is, goes back into lockdown or high level restrictions?
+18

+What if new information becomes available?

+Will I be given proof of immunisation?

+What will happen if I do not want to carry on with the trial?

+What if something goes wrong?

+Complaints statement

+Would my taking part in this trial be kept confidential?19

 What will happen to my data?
 20

-Involvement of the General Practitioner (GP)/Family doctor (GP) 21
+Involvement of the General Practitioner (GP)/Family doctor (GP) 2 21

 What will happen to any samples I give?
 21

 Will any genetic tests be done?
-22
+2 22

-What will happen to the results of the research trial?
-22
+What will happen to the results of the research trial?2 22

-Taking part in future vaccine-related research 22
+Taking part in future vaccine-related research 2 22

 Who is sponsoring, organising and funding the research?
-Does University Hospital Southamp Foundation Trust (The Sponsor) have a financial interest in the results of this trial?
+Does University Hospital Southampton NH Foundation Trust (The Sponsor) have a financial interest in the results of this trial?

 Who has reviewed the trial?
-22
+23

-Further information and contact details 23
+Further information and contact details 2 23